The discovery of DNA

-Interestingly, Walter Sutton and Theodor Boveri were actually working independently during the late 1900s.
+Interestingly, Walter Sutton and Theodor Boveri were actually working independently during the early 1900s.
 Walter studied grasshopper chromosomes, while Theodor studied roundworm embryos.
 However, their work came together in a perfect union, along with the findings of a few other scientists, to form the chromosome theory of inheritance.

 Building on Walther Flemming’s findings with chromatin, German embryologist Theodor Boveri provided the first evidence that the chromosomes within egg and sperm cells are linked to inherited characteristics.
 From his studies of the roundworm embryo he also worked out that the number of chromosomes is lower in egg and sperm cells compared to other body cells.

 American graduate, Walter Sutton, expanded on Theodor’s observation through his work with the grasshopper.
 He found it was possible to distinguish individual chromosomes undergoing meiosis in the testes of the grasshopper and, through this, he correctly identified the sex chromosome.
 In the closing statement of his 1902 paper he summed up the chromosomal theory of inheritance based around these principles:

 - Chromosomes are passed along from parent to offspring.